insidert/insidert/src/content/blog/the-cost-of-appealing-to-everyone.md

 description: "How we wrap our head around the unknown"
 publishedDate: "Aug 14 2023"
 updatedDate: "Aug 14 2023"
-isFeatured: true
+isFeatured: false
-tags: ['productivity', 'thoughts']
+tags: ['opinions']
 heroImage:
     url: ""
     alt: ""
 ---

-The cost of appealing to everyone is higher than appealing to niche.
-Be it personal life or professional life.
+The cost of appealing to everyone is higher than appealing to a niche.
+Be it personal or professional.

+You do not have to please everyone.

+Everyone does not have to like you.

 Your product is not for everyone.

 If it’s for everyone, we have to find ways that our product fits for everyone’s interest.
+And that's costly.